Credit monitoring services: How do they work?

 You should continue monitoring your credit reports and financial accounts for signs of fraudulent purchases.
 The faster you spot them, the quicker you can dispute them.

 It’s also smart to report identity theft to the Federal Trade Commission.
 You can do this at IdentityTheft.gov.

 Companies that offer credit monitoring services

-Other companies that also provide credit monitoring services include, but are not limited to, the three credit reporting agencies — Equifax, Experian, and TransUnion — as well as CreditKarma and Credit Sesame.
+Other companies that also provide credit monitoring services include, but are not limited to, the three credit reporting agencies — Equifax, Experian, and TransUnion.

 If you’re considering credit monitoring, be sure to understand what you’re getting when you sign up.
-Free services exist, but they often come with limitations, or may not provide monitoring of all three credit reporting agencies, requiring you to cobble together services from more than one provider to give you the credit monitoring coverage you seek.
-And again, credit monitoring alone may not protect you against all types of identity theft.
+Free services exist, but they often come with limitations.
+And be aware that credit monitoring alone may not protect you against all types of identity theft.

 ††† Reimbursement and Expense Compensation, each with limits of up to $1 million for Ultimate Plus, up to $100,000 for Advantage and up to $25,000 for Standard.
 And up to $1 million for coverage for lawyers and experts if needed, for all plans.
 Benefits provided by Master Policy issued by United Specialty Insurance Company (State National Insurance Company, for NY State members).
 Policy terms, conditions and exclusions at: LifeLock.com/legal.

 Editorial note: Our articles provide educational information for you.
 NortonLifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.